 Bill Griffin has been a trombonist of various styles in the Boston area for over 15 years.
 Classically, Bill has studied with the Empire Brass Quintet and with trombonist Lawrence Isaacson.
 Bill received an undergraduate minor in music performance at the University of New Hampshire, where he studied with Nicholas Orovich, principal trombonist for the Portland Symphony.
 Bill studied jazz techniques in high school and college and has studied and played with such jazz performers as Clarke Terry, Milt Hinton, Toshiko Akiyoshi, and Lew Tabackin.
 Bill also plays in rock horn bands, in which he doubles on baritone sax.
 Outside of Bay Colony Brass Bill also freelances in local jazz, classical and rock groups.
 Bill works in the financial services industry and holds an MBA from the University of Massachusetts.

 Roger Hecht was a trombone student of Emory Remington, Edward Kleinhammer, Byron McCulloh and Douglas Yeo.
 Before coming to Boston, he was a member of the Syracuse Symphony and the Lake George Opera orchestra.
-In New England, he has been a member of the New Bedford Symphony, the Cape Ann Symphony, and the New England Philharmonic and is now principal trombone with the Mercury Orchestra and Lowell House Opera, where he is also Orchestra Manager.
+In New England, he has been a member of the New Bedford Symphony, the Cape Ann Symphony, the New England Philharmonic, and Lowell House Opera, where he was also Orchestra Manager.
+He now plays with the Mercury Orchestra.
 Roger is a classical CD critic for American Record Guide, the oldest English language recording reviewing journal in the United States.
 He is also a contributor to Listener's Guide to Classical Recordings, a comprehensive guide to classical recordings (Backbeat Books, 2002).
-His specialties include English music, the early 20th Century post-Mahlerians, 20th Century French music, and neo-classical and neo-romantic Americans.
+His specialties include English music, late 19th Century and early 20th Century Romantics, and neo-classical and neo-romantic Americans.
 (He wrote three major survey articles on English music and one on Stravinsky for ARG.)
 Roger has contributed articles on music for Positive Feedback magazine and The Elgar Society Journal of the British Elgar Society.
 He recently published Audition and Other Stories (English Hill Press).
 Audition is a novella about a musician's experience auditioning for a major orchestra.
 Roger also wrote two novels.

 Photo: Alan Masow